ivan-guerra/programmador.com/content/posts/ascii-art-generator.md

 When it comes to C++ image libraries, you have limited options:

 * Use `libpng` and `libjpeg` directly.
-* C++ Template Image Processing Library[^2] (AKA CImg)
+* [C++ Template Image Processing Library][2] (AKA CImg)
-* Boost Generic Image Library[^3] (GIL)
+* [Boost Generic Image Library (GIL)][3]

 Using the raw PNG/JPEG image libraries seemed unnecessary given two good image libraries that handle `libpng`/`libjpeg` exist.
 CImg was a header-only library with great documentation.
 However, project compilation time with CImg was astronomical.
-CImg compile time woes are a known issue within the community[^4].
+CImg compile time woes are a [known issue][4] within the community.
 That leaves Boost's GIL.
 GIL's not a bad option since its community is active, there's plenty of docs, and it's easy to integrate into a CMake project.
 Most importantly, GIL supports PNG/JPEG file formats and image scaling out of the box.

 ## Mapping Pixel Data to ASCII Characters